-We may become involved in legal proceedings and other matters that, if adversely adjudicated or settled, could adversely affect our financial results.
+We may become involved in legal proceedings and other matters that could adversely affect our operations or financial results.

 We have been, and may again become in the future, party to litigation, investigations, audits or other legal matters.
+These legal proceedings may include, among other things, claims alleging violation of the federal securities laws or claims related to employment matters, our products, business opportunity or advertising.
+Claims may be brought by a regulator, investor, member of our sales force, employee or other private parties and in some cases may be brought as class action lawsuits.
 For example, in 2014, we were named as a defendant in a purported class action complaint relating to negative media and regulatory scrutiny of our business in Mainland China and as a nominal defendant in a shareholder derivative suit relating to the same issues.
 Also, beginning in 2014, we were in discussions with the Securities and Exchange Commission ("SEC"), which discussions were focused on a charitable donation we made in Mainland China in 2013 and issues related thereto.
 In April 2015, the SEC informed us that it was initiating a non-public, formal investigation into these issues.
 We also have been involved in two separate disputes with customs authorities in Japan with respect to customs assessments on several of our products.
 Although we settled the purported class action, shareholder derivative action and SEC investigation during 2016 and the Japan courts reached final decisions on the customs disputes in 2013 and 2018, these matters were, and any future matters that we may become involved in may be, expensive and time consuming.
-In general, litigation claims or other legal matters could result in settlements or damages that could significantly affect financial results.
+In general, litigation claims, regulatory actions or other legal matters could result in settlements, adverse rulings or damages that could significantly affect financial results and the conduct of our business.
 It is not possible to predict the final resolution of any litigation to which we may become party, and the impact of these matters on our business, results of operations and financial condition could be material.